FasterSpeeding/Yuyo/docs/usage/modals.md

 The only field type supported for modals right now are text inputs.

-A modal can have up to 5 text inputs in it and there are two different flavours of text inputs: the default "sentence" style which only users input a single line of text and the "paragraph" style which allows multiple lines of text.
+A modal can have up to 5 text inputs in it and there are two different flavours of text inputs: the default "sentence" style which only lets users input a single line of text and the "paragraph" style which allows multiple lines of text.

 There's several different ways to declare modals using Yuyo: